-On May 4, 2009, Robert Honeycutt, 31, had been at a friends house.
-He had a phone call at around 9:00 pm that night with his parole officer, so she made sure that he was back to his home in Littcar, Ky, in time to take the call.
-After the call was over, Robert left with another friend, and this friend has remained a mystery for all these years.
-He spent the night with this mystery woman.
+On May 4, 2009, Robert Honeycutt, 31, had been at a friend’s house.
+He had a phone call at around 9:00 pm that night with his parole officer.
+Robert didn’t have a ride so his friend made sure that he was dropped off back at his home in Littcar, Kentucky, in time to take the call.
+After the call was over, Robert left with another friend, whom he spent the night with.
+We’ll call her “Mystery Lady”.

-The following day, May 5, he had a hearing at the Knott County Court House, where mystery woman dropped him off…
+The following day, May 5, he had a hearing at the Knott County Court House, and this is where Mystery Lady dropped him off…

-At the courthouse, he managed to make friends with another woman.
+At the courthouse, he managed to make friends with another woman, we’ll call her Court House Lady.
 He went home with her but had to be at his residence (which he shared with his parents) to take another call from his parole officer.
-She allowed him to borrow her car (despite it being without insurance) to make the drive back home.
+Court House Lady allowed him to borrow her car (despite it being without insurance) to make the drive back home.

-After returning home, he spoke with his PO and settled in, seemingly to his father, in no hurry to return the car.
-That all changed after a brief phone call from the woman whom he’d borrowed the car from.
-She had become increasingly concerned with the fact that she’d let him take her car knowing that it had no insurance.
-Which prompted her to call him and advise that if he didn’t return it immediately, she would report it stolen.
+After returning home, he spoke with his PO and seemingly settled in for the night.
+Robert received a call from Court House Lady.
+She had become increasingly paranoid about the fact that she’d let him take her car, especially since it had no insurance.
+So, she decided the rational thing to do was to tell Robert if he didn’t get it back to her ASAP she would call the police and report the car stolen.

-This put Robert into a rush.
-Given that he had regular calls with a PO, he was obviously out of jail and doing his best to not go back.
-I’m going to go out on a limb and assume that his jail time probably was drug-related, so of course, a call about a stolen car that he was found to be driving, would undoubtedly put a damper on that.
+This put Robert into a panic.
+Given that he had regular calls with a PO, he was obviously on probation and doing his best to stay out of trouble.
+I’m going to go out on a limb and assume that his jail time probably was drug-related, so of course, if he was found with a “stolen car” it’s not going to go over well.

-He left the house in a hurry to get the car back to its owner, but on the way, he wrecked over an embankment, landing in the creek off KY HWY 160 between the Ivis Bible Church and the Arby’s/Exxon gas station.
+He left the house in a hurry to get the car back to Court House Lady, but on the way, he wrecked over an embankment, landing in the creek off KY HWY 160 between the Ivis Bible Church and the Arby’s/Exxon gas station.
 For those of you familiar with the area, in that semi-bad curve.

 Two weeks later, LE brought out cadaver dogs.
 They searched a 2-mile radius around the location where Robert had wrecked with no luck.

-Back peddling a bit here, Roberts uncle went to the location of the accident the day following his disappearance and noted that there was a concerning amount of blood.
+Back peddling a bit here, Robert’s uncle went to the location of the accident the day following his accident/disappearance and noted that there was a concerning amount of blood.
 To quote him, he said it “looked like a hog had been slaughtered”.
-Sounds like he definitely needed paramedics after the accident…

-Right now, I want to know who the mystery woman is.
-I want to know why she showed up at Robert’s parents’ house the night he disappeared?
-Why was she so upset?
+So, why did Mystery Woman show us at Robert’s parents’ house that night so distraught?
 At that time he wasn’t even considered missing.
-LE was likely responding to a call regarding the accident.
 It’s like she knew something had happened to him but just didn’t want to say anything.
 Could she have been the last person to see him?

 If you think about it, he was taking the borrowed vehicle back and was going to need a ride home.
 Could he have called her to follow after him and give him a ride back?
 I wonder if phone records were checked to see who he’d called that day/evening…